Atlas975/Notes/Databases/Access_routines.md

 ___
 # Access routines
 - Software functions that enable a computer program to retrieve or store data in a data storage system, such as a [[Database_systems|database]], [[File_systems|file system]] or [[Computer_memory|memory]]
 - Involves a scenario that makes use of a relational operation and an access path, each scenario is independent of each other
+- In general, the access routine with the fewest retrieval operations should be chosen
 ## S1: linear search
 - Used in simple selection ([[Relational_algebra#Select|select operation]] / SQL where clause)
 - Retrieves every record and uses equality to test if condition is satisfied, doesn't make use of an access path and operates on  [[File_systems#Unordered records|Unordered records]]